Circuit Technology Center

 Nonabrasive, low-linting wipes for cleanup.

-Figure 2: Set the eyelet using an Eyelet Press.
+Figure 2: Set the eyelet using an Eyelet Press or using a Tool Grip and Setting Tools.

-Figure 3: Flare the eyelet barrel using the flare end of the setting tool.
+Figure 4: Flare the eyelet barrel using the flared end of the setting tool.

 Eyelet Selection Criteria